Skip to content

 Default Value: None

 Baseline tare value in raw sensor counts, set by LOAD_CELL_CALIBRATE.
-Used as the zero value for with force_safety_limit to define the safe operating range.
+Used as the zero value for force_safety_limit to define the safe operating range.

 • trigger_force: 75